 Posture: Tight muscles can cause or worsen a tension headache.
 Poor posture – slouching over or rounding your shoulders – can pull on the muscles in your lower back, shoulders, and neck, causing them to become tight.
 You can improve your posture by sitting up tall, keeping your shoulders wide, and maintaining a neutral spine position.
 Also, modifying your work area with a standing desk is a great way to incorporate standing more to decrease your time sitting for long periods throughout the day.
 Check out our How to Prevent Rounded Shoulders article for information on stretches that improve your posture.

-Stress Management: From traffic jams to things not going well at work, when we get stressed our muscles tighten and our breathing becomes shallow and focused in the chest.
+Stress Management: When we get stressed our muscles tighten and our breathing becomes shallow and focused in the chest.
 This can trigger a tension headache or make one you already have much worse.
 Focus on stress reducing techniques such as mindful breathing: take six deep belly breaths trying to keep the exhale longer than the inhale.
 Also, give mediation a try for 10 minutes each day, preferably in the morning.
 Try the free app Insight Timer (https://insighttimer.com/) if you are new to meditation.
 We love it!

 Stretch and Massage: Since many tension headaches are caused by tight muscles, you should stretch each day and complement this with a consistent schedule of massage.
 Deep tissue massages can help to break up headache-causing knots and tension.
 Massage also helps to prevent strain-based injury.